vamsikarnipu/Crumblerun/README.md

 Privacy Policy for CrumbleRun

-Version: 1.0
-Last Updated: June 18, 2026
+Version: 1.0 Last Updated: June 18, 2026

 1. Information We Collect

 When you use CrumbleRun, we may collect the following information:

-Google Account Information (only if you choose to sign in with Google):
+Google Account Information

+(Only if you choose to sign in with Google)

 Name

 Email address

-Gameplay Information:
+Gameplay Information

 Best score